 - Then, people give up on the plans.
 “They don’t work anyway!”

-So, what do I do besides get a business plan written?
+So, what do I do to get a business plan written?

-Accept, to get a business plan written starts the continuous planning cycle.
+Accept, to get a business plan written starts a continuous planning cycle.
 And, you take several steps prior to writing a business plan.

 - Business planning always starts with a clear assessment of where you are today.
 In many business plans a SWOT analysis starts the process.
 SWOT stands for Strengths, Weaknesses, Opportunities, Threats of the key people, culture, and company structures.